fabiomattei/uddocs/_tutorials/letscreateanewjsontemplatelist.md

 {% endhighlight %}

 And this closes the circle.
 Now we are able to add to our software all the lists we need and all we need to do is to add a json resource to the code base where we are free to change the query and the showed fields.

+### What now?

+Now I am able to create another resource for a new list to add to another page and I do not need to create again HTMLBlock and Json template file.

+Let's say I want to create another list maybe listing the books of a given author.
+The author id will be passed as GET parameter will be validated and eventually used in the following query in order to filter data.

+{% highlight json %}
+{
+  "name": "mylist",
+  "metadata": { "type":"mylist", "version": "1" },
+  "allowedgroups": [ "administrationgroup", "teachergroup", "managergroup" ],
+  "get": {
+    "request": {
+      "parameters": [ { "type":"integer", "validation":"required|integer", "name":"authorid" } ]
+    },
+    "query": {
+      "sql": "select title FROM books WHERE authorid = :id;", "parameters":[
+        { "type":"long", "placeholder": ":id", "getparameter": "authorid" }
+      ]
+    }
+    "list": {
+      "rowfields": [
+        { "sqlfield": "title" }
+      ]
+    }
+  }
+}
+{% endhighlight %}